Text

 Notes and reference marks

 These reference marks are to be placed after punctuation marks and inside the closing bracket in the case of a direct reference to the citation, never inside a title or sub-title.
-Do not reference one note to another.

 Literature references are to be cited according to the Instructions for remittal of literature references.
 Any arguments or comments must be written clearly and concisely.